CanDIG/candigv2-ingest/README.md

 * CANDIG_SITE_ADMIN_USER
 * CANDIG_SITE_ADMIN_PASSWORD

-For convenience, you can update these in env.sh and run `source env.sh`.
+For convenience, you can copy env.sh.template to a file called env.sh, update the values, and run `source env.sh`.

 ## Authorizing users for the new dataset
 Create a new access.json file: